Kinchite17/HW_DPCV/README.md

-#HW of course Deep Learning for Computer Vision
+This repository is used to document the assignments of the Deep Learning for Computer Vision course.
+All code is for learning and discussion purposes only.